tiany0321/noise-aware-strategy/README.md

 # noise-aware-strategy
-Databases: Latent heat, phase transformation for SMAs and d33 for ceramics.
+Databases: Latent heat, phase transformation temperature for SMAs and d33 for ceramics.

 In the branches, there are codes provided for SMA latent heat prediction.
 #### `How to cite this work:`